Frederick Henri Kay Henrion: Personal life

 Henrion married the British sculptor Daphne Hardy in 1947.
 Together they had two sons and a daughter.
 They separated in the 1970s.
+His second wife was Marion Wesel Henrion.

-Henrion's Archive and Library
+Henrion's archive and library

 Henrion's archive is held at The University of Brighton Design Archives.
 It covers his entire career and comprises correspondence with clients, original artwork, examples of packaging and graphic design and photography.
 It also includes Henrion's personal library of books on graphic and industrial design, typography and advertising, which is now fully searchable on the University's Library system.

 Photographs of Henrion's work featured at the Britain Can Make It Exhibition (1946) and The Festival of Britain (1951), have been made available on the Visual Arts Data Service (VADS), along with examples of his Wartime posters.